 Some symptoms are an increased risk of diabetes, obesity and struggle to lose weight.

 Here we look at what food and products are not allowed on a Paleo diet in more detail.

-Cereal products contain a very high carbohydrate and sugar content.
-Pseudo-cereals, like quinoa, does not include gluten, but they contain many anti-nutrients that negatively affect gut health.
+Cereal products contain very high carbohydrate and sugar content.
+Pseudo-cereals, like quinoa, do not include gluten, but they contain many anti-nutrients that negatively affect gut health.

 Most cereals consist of short-chain carbohydrates.
 Sugar also has only two chain links.

 In addition to the glucose surplus, there are other disadvantages to grain consumption.

 The gluten contained in cereal protein triggers incompatibilities in many people and affect gut health.

 Avoid gluten found in barley, wheat, and rye as it can cause celiac disease and other digestive problems?